Avatarchik/Flow/README.md

-<<<<<<< HEAD
 ![Alt text](/Flow/Assets/Resources/Images/Logo.png)

 <b>1) Description:</b><br />
-A puzzle game that tests your skills, pitting you against lots of variations of jigsaw puzzles, including 3D and imbalanced grids.
-Connect the colored endpoints with pipes, and cover the entire board without overlapping pipes!
-Available on Desktop; iOS and Android to be implemented later on.
+A puzzle game that tests your skills, pitting you against lots of variations of jigsaw puzzles.
+Connect the caps with pipes, and cover the entire board without overlapping pipes!
+Now available on PC!

+<i>Please note, this is not an original concept, just a rehash of the popular puzzle game by Big Duck Games LLC</i>

 <b>2) Technologies:</b><br />
 C#, Unity<br />